MartijnBruzzese/ModelHaven-Studio/POSITION_PAPERS/ETHICS/EN/ETHICAL_FOUNDATION/02_ch2_moral_foundations_of_ucsf.md

 ***Ethics here is not primarily about rules, but about character — who you become through your actions.***

-For Aristotle, morality is not centered on isolated decisions but on cultivating a moral character over time.
+For Aristotle, morality does not revolve around isolated decisions but around the cultivation of character over time.
 Ethics is a lived practice: a continuous exercise in wisdom, moderation, courage, and compassion.

-Virtue ethics emphasizes that good action flows from who a person *is*, not merely from what a person *does*.
-Moral life does not arise from following protocols, but from an inner orientation shaped by attention and care.
+Virtue ethics reminds us that good action flows from who a person *is*, not merely from what a person *does*.
+Moral life does not emerge from procedural compliance, but from inner orientation and sustained attentiveness.

-Within UCSF, this translates into human-centered design: systems should support human flourishing rather than amplify alienation.
-Technology must not erode character; it should leave room for responsibility and agency.
+Within UCSF, this translates into human-centered design.
+Systems should support human flourishing rather than amplify alienation.
+Technology must not erode character; it must leave space for agency, responsibility, and care.

 ---